 |Best for||NCAA football, Disney channel, families||NFL, news||Sports, entertainment, news|

 Sling TV Blue and Sling TV Orange cater to different audiences.
 You'll find that Sling TV Orange is built around sports, while Sling TV Blue is focused on a variety of entertainment options.
-Both offer a robust catalog, but here are some of the best channels on each plan.
+Both offer a variety of channels, but each has some distinct offerings.

 ESPN is the standout network for Sling TV Orange.
 You'll also find ESPN2, ESPN3, and MotorTrend exclusively on the Orange plan.
 Other popular networks include TNT, CNN, Disney, and HGTV.

-Overall, the Orange plan is fairly well-rounded, with an added emphasis on sports -- particularly college football.
-It does, however, only carry 32 channels compared to 43 on the Blue Plan.
-And although it only has a handful of exclusive channels, there's no doubt they're some of the most popular channels available.
+Overall, the Orange plan is fairly well rounded, with an added emphasis on sports.
+It does, however, only carry 31 channels compared to 42 on the Blue Plan.
+And although it only has a handful of exclusive channels, there's no doubt they're some of the most popular networks available.

 Sling TV Blue includes entertainment outlets such as Bravo, Discovery, FX, and E!
-Live sporting events are also covered on the Blue plan with exclusive access to Fox Sports 1, NBC Sports Networks, NFL Network, and more.
+Some live sporting events are also covered on the Blue plan, which includes FS1 and NFL Network.

 This plan is more likely to be optimal for a family with diverse interests, as it boasts a few more channels than Sling Orange, more exclusive content, and covers a wider variety of genres.
 And while it does have significantly more exclusive channels than the Orange Plan, they're a bit more niche and less likely to have broad appeal.

-Sling TV offers a wealth of premium add-ons.
-For Sling Blue subscribers, you can gain access to channels like Big Ten Network, Fox Sports 2, and NFL Redzone channel for $11/mo.
+Sling TV offers a wide range of premium add-ons.
+Sling Blue subscribers can gain access to channels like Big Ten Network, FS2, and NFL Redzone channel for $11/mo.
 Sling Orange subscribers receive regional programs in their sports package like the SEC, Pac-12, and Longhorn networks for $11/mo.
-Sling Orange & Blue subscribers receive all 20 sports channels for $15/mo.
+Sling Orange & Blue subscribers receive all 20 extra sports channels for $15/mo.

-A few unique bundles are also offered by Sling TV, including the Total TV Deal ($21).
-This deal combines all of the service's add-ons (a $45 value):
+Sling TV also offers a a few unique bundles, including the Total TV Deal ($21).
+This deal combines eight of the service's most popular add-ons (a $52 value):

-You can find more information about the above deals -- and the full list of more than 60 premium add-ons -- via the official Sling TV website, but we've highlighted some of the most popular below:
+You can find more information about the above deals -- and the full list of nearly 60 premium add-ons -- via the official Sling TV website, but we've highlighted some of the most popular below:

 |Price||Available with Sling TV Orange||Available with Sling TV Blue|